lauirene/cse428/README.md

 - input_submatrix_width: input submatrix column size.
 For input_submatrix_length, input_submatrix_width, please choose size based on your interested submatrix size.
 But both should be a multiply of 16.
 - stride: scanning stride for the input Hi-C matrix, default: 20.
 Please adjust it based on your interest.
 - scan_boundary: off-diagonal bound for the scanning, default: 0 (to save time).
 Please adjust it based on your interest region.
 The default only covers the input_submatrix_width*resolution off-diagonal region.
 - trained_model_path: load pre-trained model for inference.
+Here the model should be [hicfoundation_pretrain.pth.tar](hicfoundation_model/hicfoundation_pretrain.pth.tar).
+Make sure you follow the installment instructions to download it before you run.
 - output_dir: output directory to save the results, default: hicfoundation_embedding.
 - gpu: which gpu to use, default: None (will use all GPU).
 You can specify --gpu="0" to only use GPU 0, you can also specify --gpu="0,1" to use GPU0 and GPU1.
 - embed_depth: Specified the embedding to use for your purpose, default: 0 (encoder output embeddings).
 You can also specify ``k`` from 1 to 8 to indicate the output of k-th layer of decoder.